a2go/web-workshop/setup/README.md

 So what's happening here?
 GO111MODULE=on is telling go to function in module mode rather than gopath mode, allowing us to use branches other than master.
 The `go get` command will fetch module requested and install it into your $GOPATH.
 The `-u` is telling go to check and fetch the latest version of the module and its dependencies within the specified version, even if we've already downloaded this module before.
 The `golang.org/x/tools/gopls` part is the module we're specifically requesting.
 And the `@v0.1` is telling `go get` that we specifically want the version 0.1, but not specifying a patch number (go will by default select the highest available).

-Something intersting to note about `go get` is that it's behavior changes depending on where you run it from.
+Something interesting to note about `go get` is that it's behavior changes depending on where you run it from.
 In order to download a tool, you must run it from outside an existing go project.
 When you run it from inside a project, it will actually add the module as a dependency to the project.
 This is incredibly useful, but can be frustrating when you don't realize it's happening.

 For more information [click me](https://dev.to/maelvls/why-is-go111module-everywhere-and-everything-about-go-modules-24k)